Gierlaszek/T2G/README.md

-# T2G
+# Android app with:
- Create three exercises:
- - Clock count down
+ - Clock count down - countdown timer with time settings
- - Code Breaker
+ - Code Breaker - the ability to code and decode words according to the key
- - LCD Display
+ - LCD Display - display digits in the form seven-segments